brh55/botkit-discord/readme.md

 ## API

-For convenience the following methods from discord.io library is available on the `controller.api`
+For convenience the following methods from discord.js ibrary is available on the `controller.api`

 - setPresence
 - editUserInfo